 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches (who is Jane Guest, Governance and Compliance Officer) or the DPO.
+Immediately contact the person designated as the key point of contact for personal data breaches in the relevant school or Trust Central Team or the DPO.